NavidK0/SimpleGraphQL-For-Unity/README.md

+# ⚠️ NOTICE: This project is no longer being maintained.
+Sincerest apologies, but I no longer have the time to maintain this fork.
+It may have bugs.
+Feel free to fork, however no pull request or bug report will be answered.

+ If you would like to take over this project, feel free to reach out!

 # SimpleGraphQL For Unity

 SimpleGraphQL is just that -- a simple GraphQL client that is mostly code based and works with Unity.